opencui/opendu/opencui/finetune/README.md

 ## How to finetune the generator
 You must first define the schema.
 Once you have a schema, the main steps are:
 1. Prepare raw labeled datesets in the form of AnnotatedExemplars.
+2. Create the index for retrieval, for each module.
-2. Create the fine-tuning dataset based on the prompt template and inference strategy.
+3. Create the fine-tuning dataset based on retrieval result, the prompt template and inference strategy.
-3. Run fine-tuning code to create a fine-tuned model for inference.
+4. Run fine-tuning code to create a fine-tuned model for inference.

 ### Prepare raw labeled examples
 For now, we assume that the labeled examples for fine-tuning the generator require the following components: